Hen Harrier Day: Sunday August 10th 2014

 In 2013 – for the first time since records began – no Hen Harriers fledged young in England.

 In 2014 just three pairs have bred – all have required 24 hour protection.
-No-one knows what will happen to their young when they leave the natal areas.
+No-one knows what might happen to their young when they leave the natal areas.

 For BAWC, Hen Harrier Day was primarily about raising awareness of wildlife crime – the persecution of a protected bird of prey.
 We felt then (and still do) that to move on from the current situation, there has to first be a full and clear acknowledgement from the shooting industry that illegal persecution has been widespread and is a limiting factor on Hen Harrier populations.
 Next there needs to be a commitment from the industry to ensure that all legislation protecting our wildlife is rigorously enforced, and that lawbreakers – current and historic – are reported to the proper authorities immediately.